 Rule 6: If you can, visit the office

 Though everyone loves a thoughtful email, nothing beats face time.
-“In high school, I interned for a designer,” says Hannah Orenstein, a sophomore at New York University and HC’s High School Editor.
+“In high school, I interned for a designer,” says Hannah Orenstein, a student at New York University.
 “Once or twice a year, I make a point to visit her at her showroom to see how she’s doing.”
 Whether you quickly drop off a cup of coffee or help out with a task, your old boss will appreciate that you took the time to pay a visit.
 Just remember to plan the visit in advance – your old supervisor won’t appreciate an impromptu catch-up session, especially if he or she is swamped with work or in a meeting!

 Rule 7: Utilize your favorite social media sites

 While not every boss is a social media maven, there’s a big chance that your old supervisor is pinning, tweeting, Instagramming – you get the picture – just like you!
 If you know that your old employer is obsessed with everything virtual, follow him or her on several platforms.
 “Facebook may be a little too personal, but as long as your Twitter and LinkedIn are relatively professional, those social channels are a good way to casually touch base with old employers,” says Alexandra Churchill, a recent graduate of the University of New Hampshire.
 Even though your interning days at that company are over, you still need to respect proper digital etiquette.
 We don’t care how close you were with your old boss, he or she shouldn’t know about that terrible hangover from last night.
 Go the extra mile by sporadically retweeting some of your former boss’s tweets – it’ll serve as a subtle reminder that you’re keeping tabs on his or her life.
 Just remember to not retweet anything too personal.
 When in doubt, focus on professional tweets – you’ll thank us later.

 Rule 8: Stay updated with the company’s latest achievements